Home > >

 Modulating & Staging

 Staging boilers have two or more distinct levels of heat output called stages.
 The boiler will operate at the lowest stage that meets your home’s heating needs.
-This will make sure that the boiler runs longer, delivers heat more evenly, and uses less fuel than a non-staging, on/off boiler.
+This will ensure the boiler runs longer, delivers heat more evenly, and uses less fuel than a non-staging, on/off boiler.

 By combining these two energy-saving technologies (along with other sophisticated control methods), modulating, condensing, high-efficiency boilers offer unparalleled comfort, performance, and efficiency.